nehabansal1688/next-js-simple-project/readme.md

     );
 }
 you need not to include _app in any other file. next js will take care of that for you

+If you want to include something in page head then import Head from next/head